QQI Programmes

 CDETB

-• Step 1: Contact the Programme Co-ordinator, Elaine Pope, by phone on +353 087 717 2628 or by email at epope@crc.ie to express your interest in the programme.
+• Step 1: Contact the Programme Co-ordinator, Elaine Pope, by phone on +353 087 717 2628 or by email at epope@crc.ie to express your interest in becoming a student on the programme.

-• Step 2: An introductory meeting will be arranged, where you will learn about the programme and have a tour of the training centre.
-The Programme Co-ordinator will also give you an Application Form to complete.
+• Step 2: An introduction meeting will be arranged, where you will learn about the programme, have a tour of the training centre and meet the staff and other students.
+The Programme coordinator will also give you an Application Form to complete.

-• Step 3: On receipt of the completed application form, a two day sampling will be arranged, where you can attend the training programme for two days and attend all of the classes and activities.
-There is a short assessment at the end of the sampling days to assess basic literacy and numeracy skills, along with an informal interview.
+• Step 3: Once the coordinator receives your completed application form, a two-day sampling will be arranged.
+During the sampling days, you will attend all of the classes and activities.
+There is a short assessment at the end of the sampling days to assess your literacy and numeracy skills.
+There is also an informal interview with the co-ordinator.

-• Step 4: You will be contacted in writing shortly after your sampling to be advised if you have successfully secured a place on the programme.
+• Step 4: The team will contact you after your sampling day to let you know if you have successfully secured a place as a student on the programme.

-• Step 5: Places offered are subject to the learner successfully completing a 3-month Probationary Period.
+• Step 5: Places are offered are subject to you successfully completing a 3-month Probationary Period.
 The purpose of the probation period is to allow time for you and the trainers to assess how you are settling into the course and to look at your conduct and attendance.
-This period also gives both you and the Training Team the opportunity to look at whether the programme is the right one for you at this time.
+This period also gives you and the Training Team an opportunity to look at whether the programme is the right one for you.

-• Step 6: Should you successfully complete the three-month probation period, you will then carry on completing the remaining 15 months of the programme.
+• Step 6: If you successfully complete the three-month probation period, you will then complete the remaining 15 months of the programme.

 What to expect/course descriptions